SimplyStaking/cosmoshub-proposals/ATOM-transfer-enablement.md

  * *24-Hours Expedited Governance Rule*, to be a different acceptance mechanism via which a proposal is deemed to have passed if 2/3 + 1 of bonded stake has voted in favour of the proposal for a continuous duration of 24-hours.
 A buffer period of 24 hours is also put in place from the time of full deposit payment to the possible start of the continuous 24-hours required.
 Note that this mechanism currently requires custom querying to determine.

 The 24-Hours Expedited Governance Rule aims to strike a balance between timeliness and safety by reducing the time required for proposal acceptance while increasing the necessary quorum to 2/3 of bonded stake + 1.
+Should 2/3 of bonded stake + 1 not vote YES in favour of the proposal, then the normal governance process will be followed.

 # Proposal